-Owner operators have different values and personalities than most company drivers.
-They are more independent, entrepreneurial-minded, and adventurous than the average company driver.
-Therefore, recruiting owner operators to your company is a whole other ball game from recruiting company drivers.
+Recruiting owner operators to your carrier is a much different experience than recruiting company drivers.
+Owner operators have different values and personality traits than set them apart from most company drivers.
+They’re more independent, entrepreneurial-minded, and adventurous.
+Therefore, recruiting owner operators to your company is a whole different ball game from recruiting company drivers.

-3. Be Consistent and Predictable
+3. Be Honest, Consistent and Predictable

-There are few things that will irk owner operations as much as recruiters changing their messaging during the process.
+There are few things that will irk owner operators more than a recruiter changing their messaging during the process.
 There shouldn’t be one message from the company during the initial advertising, something different during a recruitment call, and something else entirely during the meeting.
-In addition to building distrust with the owner operator, it will build a negative reputation which will find its way around to other drivers as well.
-While it is acceptable to improve the terms during the recruitment process, it shouldn’t be acceptable for recruiters to go back on something that was previously promised.
+If they sense they’re not getting all the facts or missing something, they’ll quickly move on to the next opportunity.